hjdhjd/homebridge-blinds-cmd/README.md

-# homebridge-blinds
+# homebridge-blinds-cmd

-`homebridge-blinds` is a plugin for Homebridge.
+`homebridge-blinds-cmd` is a plugin for Homebridge that allows you to open or close your window blinds by executing a given command line.

-Control your `http`-based blinds via Homebridge!
+Control your blinds via Homebridge by executing specific command lines for opening or closing.

 ## Installation